About Course

 Optimisation Strategies and a Technical Site Visit

-- Technical site visit to SIT@Punggol Campus cooling system
+- Technical visit to SIT@Punggol district cooling system (2 hrs)

 Teaching Team